hodossy/rexplusOrder/README.md

 | absProfile | A number in format of [0-2][0-2], specifying how many edges should be banded of the longer and shorter side.
 22 means banding of all edges. |
 | skip | A component that is not part of the order |

+## Exporting the order
+When all components are defined properly in the description, click Extensions -> Rexplus Order -> Export to \*.rex and specify the folder where you want to save the order.